 ...the upward trend of organic eggs

 But the importance of organic farming varies greatly from country to country.
 In some states, higher standards are demanded by animal welfare organisations and consumers, or they’re enforced by political movements.
-In Denmark, the proportion was already a remarkable 32.1 % in 2019, and in Austria and Germany it was also above average at 12 %.
+In Denmark, the proportion was already a remarkable 30 % in 2020, and in Austria and Germany it was also above average at more than 12 %.

 Despite all this, in many other countries organic housing still has a marginal or non-existent role.